PR Job Stories: A Funny Thing Happened on the Way to the Newsroom

 Ultimately, she chose agency work because the interaction with different clientele was what she found most enjoyable.

-We sat down with Ann to pick her brain about her career working a PR job and in the news media, how it helps her succeed in the often cutthroat and always changing world of advertising, and how she has seen PR jobs and PR change over the course of her career.
+We sat down with Ann to pick her brain about her career working a PR job and in the news media.
+We asked her how it helps her succeed in the often cutthroat and always changing world of advertising.
+And how she has seen PR jobs and PR change over the course of her career.

 How does a background in TV help you innovate, strategize and execute in advertising and PR jobs today?